-Full-time Doctoral-level staff members who are new to the university are eligible to teach during their first semester of employment, with the permission of their supervisor and the Vice President for Student Affairs.
+Full-time doctoral-level staff who are new to the university are eligible to teach during their first semester of employment, with the permission of their supervisor and the vice president for Student Affairs.

-Full-time Doctoral-level staff members may teach up to two sections of academic courses per semester.
+Full-time doctoral-level staff may teach up to two sections of academic courses per semester.

 Courses taught in the evening and weekends are included in the count of academic courses per semester, as are courses taught during lunch or other break periods.

-All staff who request to teach must have prior approval by their supervisor and the Vice President for Student Affairs.
-For US1100 courses, the appropriate forms will be sent by University College.
-For all other courses, use the Form for Non-US1100 Courses.
-Forms must be completed and signed by their supervisor and the Vice President for Student Affairs.
+All staff who request to teach must have prior approval by their supervisor and the vice president for Student Affairs.
+For US 1100 courses, the appropriate forms will be sent by University College.
+For all other courses, staff will use the Permission to Teach Form.
+Forms must be completed and signed by their supervisor and the vice president for Student Affairs.

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Student Affairs policy and procedure from the date of this document until superseded.

-Executive Assistant for the VPSA; senior reviewer of this PPS
+Executive Assistant to the Vice President for Student Affairs; senior reviewer of this PPS